timhul/ClassicSim/README.md

 ## Restrictions:

-* No Shaman talents are available (except Stormstrike).
+* No Shaman relics are available.
+* Shaman cannot maintain any totems.
+* Totem-related talents have no effect.

 # Q&A